winter-qiu/data-analysis/README.md

 # data-analysis

-This repo includes all my experience and problems I encountered during my data analysis work.
-Hope it can help people who work as a data analyst or data scientist, and provide you answers when you have the same problems.
+This repo includes all my experience and problems I encountered during my work.
+Hope it can help people who work as a data analyst or data scientist, and provide you answers when you need it, and save you sometime for searching online.

 Coding Style follows: [PEP-8](https://www.python.org/dev/peps/pep-0008/)